logto-io/docs/docs/docs/references/users/README.md

 primary_email is the user's email address, used for sign-in with the email and passcode.

 When the user has not registered with their email, their primary_email may be empty.
-When the primary_email is non-empty, it should be at most 128 characters.
+It should be no longer than 128 characters.

 #### primary_phone

 primary_phone is the user's phone number, used for sign-in with the phone number and passcode from SMS.

 When the user has not registered with their phone number, their primary_phone may be empty.
-When the primary_phone is non-empty, it should contain numbers prefixed with the [country calling code](https://en.wikipedia.org/wiki/List_of_country_calling_codes) (excluding the plus sign `+`).
+When it's non-empty, it should contain numbers prefixed with the [country calling code](https://en.wikipedia.org/wiki/List_of_country_calling_codes) (excluding the plus sign `+`).

 #### name